RotterYkrn/WebApp_ToDo/memory-bank/activeContext.md

 ## Current Work Focus

-Initializing the project context by creating the necessary Memory Bank files based on the provided `docs/document.md` and project structure.
+Implementing the frontend user interface and logic to interact with the existing backend APIs.

 ## Recent Changes

-- Created `memory-bank/projectbrief.md`.
-- Created `memory-bank/productContext.md`.
-- Created `memory-bank/systemPatterns.md`.
-- Created `memory-bank/techContext.md`.
+- Initialized Memory Bank core files (`projectbrief.md`, `productContext.md`, `systemPatterns.md`, `techContext.md`, `progress.md`, `activeContext.md`).
+- Confirmed Docker Compose environment setup and Prisma migrations are applied.
+- Verified basic client-server communication via browser access to the authentication page.
+- Updated Memory Bank files (`progress.md`, `activeContext.md`) to reflect that backend APIs for core features are largely implemented.

 ## Next Steps

-1. Create `memory-bank/progress.md`.
-2. Read all Memory Bank files to fully load the project context.
-3. Based on the loaded context and the user's request to "develop this application", formulate a development plan in PLAN MODE.
-4. Present the plan to the user using `plan_mode_respond`.
+1. Begin implementing the frontend UI and logic for the Daily Plan feature.
+This includes:
+    - Fetching existing Daily Plan data for a given date.
+    - Displaying Daily Plan items.
+    - Adding new items to the Daily Plan (from ToDo/Habit lists or standalone).
+    - Reordering Daily Plan items.
+    - Marking Daily Plan items as completed.
+2. Implement frontend UI and logic for ToDo and Habit list management.
+3. Implement frontend UI and logic for Settings and Authentication.
+4. Implement robust error handling on the frontend.
+5. Add tests.

 ## Active Decisions and Considerations

-- Need to clarify the primary code formatter/linter to use for the entire project, as both Biome, ESLint, and Prettier configurations exist. `.clinerules` specifies Biome for frontend and ESLint for backend, which will be followed.
+- The primary code formatter/linter to use is Biome for frontend and ESLint for backend, as specified in `.clinerules`.
-- The initial task is broad ("develop this application").
-The plan needs to break this down into smaller, manageable steps, likely starting with setting up the development environment and implementing core data models/APIs.
+- Frontend implementation will focus on consuming the already implemented backend APIs.
+- Need to consider how to manage state on the frontend without a major framework.
+Vanilla JS with a simple state management pattern will be used.

 ## Important Patterns and Preferences

-- Adhere to vanilla JS, ESM, JSDoc, and tsc for type checking.
+- Adhere to vanilla JS, ESM, JSDoc, and tsc for type checking on the frontend.
 - Follow the specified directory structure.
 - Use Docker Compose for the development environment.

 ## Learnings and Project Insights

-- The project is in its early stages, with basic file structure and some configuration (`docker-compose.yaml`, initial Prisma schema, basic server/client files).
-- Memory Bank was not initialized, requiring initial setup.
+- The backend development is further along than initially documented, with most core APIs already implemented.
+- The main development effort now shifts to the frontend.
+- Need to ensure consistency between frontend implementation and backend API expectations (data formats, error responses, etc.).